ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/overview.md

 This pattern uses asynchronous disaster recovery (DR) with a multi-zone workload cluster in the primary region.
 It replicates storage asynchronously to a secondary region, ensuring at least 5-minute recovery point objective (RPO).
 For DR to the secondary location, you need at least two {{site.data.keyword.redhat_openshift_notm}} clusters across three availability zones.

 One cluster acts as the active cluster where data is primarily stored.
 The standby cluster in the secondary disaster recovery region receives replicated data.
-If an active cluster failure occurs, **RHACM** provides controls to fail over the application to the secondary cluster, which becomes the new active cluster to help ensure continued data access.
+If an active cluster failure occurs, **Red Hat Advanced Cluster Management** provides controls to fail over the application to the secondary cluster, which becomes the new active cluster to help ensure continued data access.

 The intent of this guide is to detail the disaster recovery steps and commands necessary to be able to failover an application from one OpenShift Container Platform cluster to another and then relocate the same application to the original primary cluster.